telstra/MessagingAPI-SDK-python/README.md

 please see here:
 <https://dev.telstra.com/content/messaging-api-v3#operation/updateNumber>.

-The function `telstra.messaging.v3.virtual_number.update` can be used to update a virtual number.
+The function `telstra.messaging.virtual_number.update` can be used to update a virtual number.
 It takes the following arguments:

 - `virtual_number`: The Virtual Number assigned to your account.